Academic Advisor -

 Telephone (non–texting): (651) 641–8272, or (651) 641–8207.
 TTY users: Minnesota Relay (711).

-Concordia University assumes no liability for student illness or injury and no responsibility for medical bills and/or services contracted for by students (including athletes).
+Starting with the 2019 coverage year, there is no longer an individual mandate for not having health insurance.
+Concordia University, however, encourages students to still carry their own health insurance prior to coming to campus.
+Concordia University assumes no liability for student illness or injury and no responsibility for medical bills and/or services contracted for or by students.
 It is the responsibility of the student to carry the insurance card at all times to have available in case of illness or injury.

 Learning Services staff assists students in learning skills and strategies that help them achieve academic and personal success.
 Learning assistance is provided through individual counseling and through several credit-bearing courses.
 For more information and learning resources, visit the Learning Services website at www.csp.edu.